 6. Check The Security Control Measures

-You will have to share vital business data with your outsourcing partner, irrespective of which services you outsource.
+You will have to share vital business data with your outsourcing teams, irrespective of which services you outsource.
 Processes they have in place to keep your business data protected are vital.

 In Deloitte’s 2018 survey, 68% of the respondents mentioned data security as a core concern area.
-It makes good business sense to be over-cautious about security measures of your outsourcing partner.
+It makes good business sense to be over-cautious about security measures of your outsourcing provider.

 7. Is The Company Transparent Enough?

-In the 2018 Deloitte survey, 39% of the respondents mentioned this to be an area of concern with reference to an outsourcing partner’s transparency.
+In the 2018 Deloitte survey, 39% of the respondents mentioned this to be an area of concern with reference to the outsourcing teams’ transparency.

 There are different yardsticks to judge a company’s transparency: